adoptium/infrastructure/ansible/README.md

 ## How do I run the playbook on a Windows Machine?

-As Ansible can't run on Windows, it has to be ran on a seperate system and then pointed at a Windows machine (such as a VM).
+As Ansible can't run on Windows, it has to be run on a seperate system and then pointed at a Windows machine (such as a VM).
 To test the playbook, a vagrant VM can be used.
 You can do this by following these steps:

 1) `git clone "https://github.com/AdoptOpenJdk/openjdk-infrastructure/"`